chipjarred/MacMenuBar/README.md

 Note that when specifying the key equivalent, we used a lowercase "L".
 Using uppercase would imply that the shift key would also need to be pressed.   `"L"` and `.shift + "l"` are equivalent in this context.
 If at least one of  `.command`, `.option` or `.control` is not specified, `.command` is implied, so you if you use just `"l"` for your key equivalent, it will be treated as `.command + "l"`.
 Also note  that we don't need to muck about with `NSEvent` modifier flags.
 We can specify the modifiers by naming them and adding them to the base key.

-The `StandardMenuItemAction` examples we delcared in our application and `File` menus already have the standard key equivalents impliicitly associated with them, so they don't need to be specified.
+The `StandardMenuItemAction` examples we delcared in our application and `File` menus already have the standard key equivalents implicitly associated with them, so they don't need to be specified.

 If you don't want a key equivalent for your closure menu item, you can specify `.none`.